vt-tlos-pathways/pathways-docs/option4.md

 To view each student's submission to the assignment, click each student's "Submission Link" :two:, and it will open in a separate browser tab.

-When you select a Pathways rating for a student, a green check will appear next to the student's row. :three: Student's without a rating will have a circle with a line through it. :four:
+When you select a Pathways rating for a student, a green check will appear next to the student's row. :three: Students without a rating will have a circle with a line through it. :four:

-As you rate students, a counter will remind you the number of required ratings you have completed. :five:
+As you rate students, a counter will remind you of the number of required ratings you have completed. :five:

 When all required students have been rated, click the **Complete Competency Assessment** button.
 That button will be disabled until all required students have been rated.
-At any time, you can click the ** Save for Later** button and continue assessment at a later time. :six:
+At any time, you can click the **Save for Later** button and continue assessment at a later time. :six:

 Regardless of your choice, you will receive a confirmation pop-up box.
 Click anywhere on the screen to return to the Dashboard page.